strmprivacy/docs/docs/04-reference/01-cli-reference/strm/create/stream.md

                                     Masks fields values in the output stream via hashing.

-      --save                        if true, save the result in the config directory (~/.config/strmprivacy/saved-entities). (default is true) (default true)
+      --policy-id string            the uuid of the policy to attach --policy-name string          the name of the policy to attach --save                        if true, save the result in the config directory (~/.config/strmprivacy/saved-entities). (default is true) (default true)
       --tags strings                tags
 ```